Kyra Simon: Background

 Simon was born in Taree, New South Wales.

 Playing career

 Early years

 In 2021, Simon played for the Newcastle Knights' Tarsha Gale Cup team, winning the Coach's award at the conclusion of the season.
 In November 2021, she joined the Knights' inaugural NRLW squad.

 2022

 In February, Simon played for the Indigenous All Stars against the Māori All Stars.
 In round 4 of the delayed 2021 NRL Women's season, she made her NRLW debut for the Knights against the St. George Illawarra Dragons.

+2023

+In May, Simon joined the Parramatta Eels on a 1-year contract.